- Module 1 Critical Bleeding/Massive Transfusion

 - Module 6 Neonatal and Paediatrics

 The Patient Blood Management (PBM) Guidelines are a series of six modules that focus on evidence-based PBM.
-Each module has been written for clinicians treating specific patient groups including Critical Bleeding/ Massive Transfusion (2011), Perioperative (2012), Medical (2012), Critical Care (2012), Obstetrics and Maternity (2015), and Neonatal and Paediatrics (2016).
+Each module has been written for clinicians treating specific patient groups including Critical Bleeding/Massive Transfusion (2011), Perioperative (2012), Medical (2012), Critical Care (2012), Obstetrics and Maternity (2015) and Neonatal and Paediatrics (2016).
 Electronic versions of the modules and the accompanying Quick Reference Guides are available on the NBA website.
 Hard copies can also be ordered free of charge, within Australia and New Zealand, via the online order form.

-Update of the Patient Blood Management Guidelines
+Update of the Patient Blood Management (PBM) Guidelines

 Now that the suite of modules has been completed, the National Blood Authority (NBA) has turned its attention to maintaining their currency.
-The NBA is considering a broader scope for the review and update process across the entire suite of modules rather than updating each module in isolation.

 - IV iron administration in primary care

 - The perioperative patient – communication and consent

 - Minimising blood loss in cardiothoracic surgery

 - An overview of patient blood management

 - Gastrointestinal bleeding – patient assessment and transfusion.

 To support the implementation of the PBM Guidelines, the NBA facilitates the development of tools and materials to support implementation at a health provider level.
 A range of tools and materials are available, free of charge here.
 Tools currently under development will support the implementation of recommendations and practice points in PBM Guidelines Modules 5 and 6.